Russolves/Cronjobs-in-Docker/README.md

 Note that both the Dockerfile and the script.sh produce individual log files separately from one another.
 Once the container is up and running these log files can be found in `/var/log/`.
 The code above produces a total of two logs as output, the Dockerfile produces a cron.log while the script produces a script.log

-## CLI command to build and run docker container
+## CLI command to build image and run docker container from image
 ```
 docker build -t cron-job .
 docker run -d --name cron-container cron-job